 One thing of note Tom P mentioned in his article bears repeating:

 Private workouts on campus tend to be stronger indicators.
-The past two years, for instance, the Vikings used late-round draft picks on guardand place-kicker after quietly working them out on campus at Slippery Rock and Georgia, respectively.
+The past two years, for instance, the Vikings used late-round draft picks on guard Brandon Fusco and place-kicker Blair Walsh after quietly working them out on campus at Slippery Rock and Georgia, respectively.